RE$^2$: Region-Aware Relation Extraction from Visually Rich Documents: Approach

 \subsection{Relation Extraction}

-\paragraph{Binary Relation Prediction} For each pair of question $q_i$ and answer $a_j$, we aim to predict to binary label, indicating whether the answer corresponds to the particular question or not.
-The representation of $q_i$ or $a_j$ is formed by concatenating the LayoutXLM embedding, the final node embedding learned from eGAT, the edge representation of the pair of $q_i$ and $a_j$, and an entity type representation (i.e., question or answer). {The entity type representation is learned by an embedding layer during training.} The inclusion of entity type embedding is important in determining the direction of the relation between the two entities.
-The resulting representations $q_i$ and $a_j$ are then passed through two feed-forward networks and a biaffine classifier \cite{dozat2017deep} to obtain a score $s_{i,j}$ for determining whether the pair is associated or not.
+\paragraph{Binary Relation Prediction} We predict a binary label for each question $q_i$ and answer $a_j$ pair, indicating their correspondence.
+The representations of $q_i$ and $a_j$ include LayoutXLM embedding, final node embedding from eGAT, edge representation of the pair, and an entity type representation (question or answer) learned by an embedding layer.
+The entity type embedding is crucial for determining the relation direction.
+The resulting $q_i$ and $a_j$ representations undergo two feed-forward networks and a biaffine classifier \cite{dozat2017deep} to obtain a score $s_{i,j}$ for determining the association between the pair.

 where $\boldsymbol{h}_{q}$ and $\boldsymbol{h}_{a}$ are the type embeddings of question and answer entities.
-Note that $\boldsymbol{h}_{q}$ and $\boldsymbol{h}_{a}$ remain the same across all questions and answers, respectively. $\boldsymbol{U}, \boldsymbol{W}$ and $\boldsymbol{b}$ are trainable parameters. {During training, the loss is computed following the cross-entropy loss}
+Note that $\boldsymbol{h}_{q}$ and $\boldsymbol{h}_{a}$ remain the same across all questions and answers, respectively. $\boldsymbol{U}, \boldsymbol{V}$ and $\boldsymbol{b}$ are trainable parameters. {During training, the loss is computed following the cross-entropy loss}